MrJujuri/mrj-megaphone/README.md

 > 20 - Commercial Vehicles
 > 21 - Trains
 > 22 - Trash Vehicles

-* Framework-Specific Items
-For the QB-Core Framework:

-* megaphoneItem: The item used to trigger the megaphone, typically managed via ox_inventory.
-Make sure to add this item in your ox_inventory configuration.
-For the ESX Framework:

-* megaphoneItem: The item used for megaphone functionality, typically defined in the ESX inventory system.
-Add it to your esx_inventory database if necessary.

 ox_inventory
 To add the megaphone item to the inventory: